Zulfiqar110/Python-For-Everybody/README.md

 1) Assignments :: It contains answers to the  assignments of this course offered by University of Michigan on Coursera.

-2) Pratise :: It consists of practice codes by the course.
+2) Practise :: It consists of practice codes by the course.